stewamag/Heart_Disease/README.md

 Aaron created one database for the purchase of Machine Learning.

-His database had __ tables from a dataset of combined heart attack data from 900 different patients.
+His database had 3 tables from a dataset of combined heart attack data from 900 different patients.
 The database was created in PostgresSQL (pgAdmin 4) and then linked back into jupyter notebook for Machine Learning.

 Maggie create a second to put purpose of creating files for each year of heart disease data for use in Tableau visualizations.

 Her database had 9 tables created from a dataset from the CDC containing heart disease rates by state from the years 2005 and 2014-2020.
 Maggie used SQL to separate this file into individual years for visualization purposes.

 ## Machine Learning Model

-View the Machine Learning Model [here]().
+View the Machine Learning Model [here](https://github.com/stewamag/Heart_Disease/blob/main/Heart_Pandas_Pickle.ipynb).

 In this machine learning analysis, we look to explore the relationship of various demographic and health variables with heart disease to see if we can predict whether someone is likely to have a cardiac event or not.